BMW M4 review

 It’s a similar story inside, where the classy interior of the 4 Series is given a sporty new look.
 Figure-hugging sports seats, a chunky three-spoke steering wheel and numerous M badges are the biggest clues, while eagle-eyed fans will spot the trademark grey-backed dials.

 Even better, because the M4 is based on a 4 Series, it’s surprisingly practical.
 There’s enough room for four adults, while the boot features is well-shaped and features a decent 445-litre capacity.
 You also get plenty of standard kit – although like all BMW models, it’s possible to get carried away with the extensive and expensive options list.
+The M4 Convertible is less practical, of course, due to the bulky roof mechanism that eats into boot space.

 Engines, performance and drive